Melting (album): Composition

 The album was produced by RBW's CEO Kim Do-hoon, and all four Mamamoo members participated in songwriting.
 "Taller Than You" is a hip hop song with a trap beat drop, written by Kim with lyrics co-written with Moonbyul, Solar, and Hwasa.
 The song is a comical rap battle inspired by the members' height difference of one centimeter.
 "Words Don't Come Easy" is jazz-influenced song with a bossa nova melody written by Kim and Park Woo-sang, with additional lyrics writing by Esna.
 "You're the Best" is a dance song with a "retro groove", with three key and tempo changes.
 It was written by Kim, with lyrics by Moonbyul and Solar, and music by Duble Sidekick.
 "Friday Night", featuring Junggigo, is an uptempo R&B song written by Park, with additional lyrics by Moonbyul.
 "My Hometown" is a holiday-themed song with lyrics by Kim and Mamamoo, and music by Kim and Solar.
 It was the first song with lyrics by all four members, and they said it was not easy to put their feelings into it.

-"Emotion" is a medium-tempo song written by Cosmic Sound and Cosmos, with lyrics by Moonbyul.
+"Emotion" is a medium-tempo song written by Cosmic Sound and Cosmic Girl, with lyrics by Moonbyul.
 "I Miss You" is an R&B ballad written by Cosmic Sound, Hwang Yoo-bin, and Moonbyul, with music by Kim.
 "Funky Boy" is upbeat, retro-inspired song with lyrics by Yoon Hye-joo and music by Daniel Palm and Ellen Berg Tollbom.
 "Recipe" was written by Park, Solar, and Hwasa, with additional lyrics by Moonbyul and music by Kim.
 "Cat Fight" was written by Lee Hoo-sang, with music co-composed by S2REN and additional lyrics by Hwang and Moonbyul.
 "Recipe" and "Cat Fight" are both retro style songs that fit into the doo-wop and swing genres.
 "Just" is a "soulful" ballad written by Park, and "Girl Crush" is an upbeat song written by Park, with lyrics co-written by Jang Yoon-seo.